Objective: Trek to Everest Base Camp, Himalayas, Nepal

 The start of the hike enters a tranquil and dew-filled garden of juniper trees and rhododendrons.
 The soil is damp, covered with moss and ponds.
 The trail begins a long descent through a series of stone steps and a gentle meandering slope.
 We climb up the other side of the valley.
 The powerful Imja Khola River, below and to the right, parallels the path as the trail climbs to Dingboche.
 The light blue-green river below has a bit of white water and froth as it collides with the rocks.
 The ups and downs of this path epitomize the ironic term “Nepali Flat.”

 We climb a steep set of stone steps.
 Sometimes they go straight up.
 Other times, they curl around little shops and farms.
 The trail hugs the side of the river and a glacial path.
-My favorite peak, Ama Dablam, has a large chunk of snow that is held back by a fragile precipice.
+My favorite peak, Ama Dablam, has a fragile precipice that is holding back a large chunk of snow.
 After one last climb, we see Dingboche.
 A quick downhill brings us to Peaceful Lodge.
-In the afternoon, we take a quick stroll up the single lane of shops, farms, snooker halls, creeks with hoses, and yak dung patties drying out on a big rock.
+In the afternoon, we take a quick stroll up the village’s sole lane.
+There are shops, farms, snooker halls, creeks with hoses, and yak dung patties drying out on a big rock.

 Dingboche: “Acclimatization Day” (Day 6)